 Dedicated fieldwork and study by Rosane Segalla and Michael Calonje discovered this new species in remote Western Brazil.
 This international collaboration of students and experts also provided a detailed conservation assessment of the new species.

 Montgomery is leading a Federally-funded, multi-national effort to determine the best ways to conserve trees in a garden environment.
 This advancement would not be possible without field-collected DNA samples from wild populations of Cacheito Palm, from a remote plateau in the Dominican Republic.
 The Plants Exploration Fund recently sent Xavier Gratacos and Patrick Griffith to work with expert botanists Teodoro Clase and Pedro Toribio.

 Great advances in understanding Zamia are being made in Colombia, due to the efforts of Dr. Cristina Lopez-Gallego, Michael Calonje and the Colombian Cycad Society.
 Exploration of new habitats, monitoring of imperiled populations, and careful study of biology and morphology are producing many new findings.

 Yarey, a threatened palm of Hispaniola, requires better understanding of the best germination media in order to improve protective cultivation.
-The Plant exploration Fund allowed careful seed collections which were used in experiments to gain this knowledge – resulting in a featured article in HortTechnology.
+The Plant exploration Fund allowed careful seed collections which were used in experiments to gain this knowledge – resulting a featured article in HortTechnology.
 This scientific advancement was a collaboration between Jardin Botanico Nacional Rafael Moscoso, Montgomery and Fairchild.